favonia/cloudflare-ddns/README.markdown

 <details>
 <summary>🛡️ Use <code>no-new-privileges:true</code> to protect yourself.</summary>

 The setting `no-new-privileges:true` provides additional protection, especially when you run the container as a non-root user.
-(The program itself will also attempt to drop the root privilege and all capacities.)
+(The program itself will also attempt to drop the root privilege and all capabilities.)
 </details>

 <details>